Hot Metal Bridge

 The Pittsburgh History and Landmarks Foundation was responsible for managing the decorative lighting project for the bridge, which was lit with energy-efficient light-emitting diode (LED) and optical fiber technology on June 12, 2008.

 The Hot Metal Bridge was inducted into the North America Railway Hall of Fame in 2016.

 Popular culture

-The Hot Metal Bridge is the namesake of the defunct Hot Metal Grille at the nearby SouthSide Works shopping center and also is the name of the online magazine of the University of Pittsburgh, a literary magazine.
+The Hot Metal Bridge is the namesake of the defunct Hot Metal Grille at the nearby SouthSide Works shopping center.

 The bridge was in several scenes of the 2011 film Warrior starring Jennifer Morrison and Nick Nolte.